-Salt Lake area: 801-322-3770 Outside Salt Lake: 800-322-3770 Online: stateparks.utah.gov agents and Division offices.
+Fishing and combination licenses are available at wildlife.utah.gov and from license agents and Division offices.
 You can also call 1-800-221-0659 to purchase your license by phone.

 You must have your license with you while you're fishing, and you cannot alter your license or transfer it to another person.